 Easy Coffee Cake Recipe

-- 1 yellow cake mix plus ingredients for to make mix
+- 1 box yellow cake mix plus ingredients for to make mix

 For the topping

-- white powdered sugar for sprinkling on top after baking
+- 1 dash white powdered sugar for sprinkling on top after baking

-Make cake mix according to direction and stir in 1 tsp. vanilla.
+- Make cake mix according to directions on the box and stir in 1 tsp. vanilla.

 You also might like: